 Each class follows a programme of religious education based on the NEELB Scheme.
 This encourages Christian morals and values.
 RE is non – denominational

 Music tuition is also available to all children from P4 upwards.
-Tuition is provided by members of NEELB'S Music Service
+Tuition is provided by members of EA Music Service.

 Assessments & Reports